rumkin/emoji-favicon/readme.md

 ## Usage

-Middleware get one string parameter.
+Middleware has one argument.
 It should be emoji name.
-If such image not found it cause an error.
+If emoji not found it throws an error.

 ```javascript
 var express = require('express');